HB-1139

 Plain Language

-Entities using AI for utilization review must ensure the AI system produces and retains documentation, audit logs, and model-governance records sufficient to demonstrate compliance with the utilization review requirements in this section and with the existing insurance regulatory requirements in section 10-3-1104.9.
-This is both a contemporaneous documentation obligation and a retention obligation — records must be created as part of ongoing operations and maintained for regulatory inspection.
+Covered entities must ensure their AI utilization review systems produce and retain documentation, audit logs, and model-governance records sufficient to demonstrate compliance with both this section and Section 10-3-1104.9 (which governs insurance company record-keeping).
+This is a contemporaneous documentation and retention obligation — the records must be generated as the system operates, not reconstructed after the fact, and must be maintained in a form available for regulatory inspection.

 Statutory Text